Last Reviewed: January 5, 2018

 Platform support described below applies both to standalone machines and virtual machines, including cloud-based virtual machines such as Microsoft Azure or Amazon Web Services.
 For information on using the dtSearch Engine with Azure, including links to developer tutorials and sample code, please see: http://www.dtsearch.com/azure/

-The dtSearch Text Retrieval Engine versions 7.73 and later are compatible with Windows Server 2012, Windows Server 2008, Windows Server 2003, Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Vista, and Windows XP Service Pack 3.
-The dtSearch Engine is built with Visual Studio 2012 and therefore will not work in Windows 2000, Windows 98, or Windows 95.
+dtSearch Engine versions 7.73 and later are compatible with Windows Server 2016, Windows Server 2012, Windows Server 2008, Windows Server 2003, Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Vista, and Windows XP Service Pack 3.
+The dtSearch Engine will not work in Windows 2000, Windows 98, or Windows 95 due to lack of current Visual Studio support for these platforms.
 Both 32-bit and 64-bit versions of Windows are supported, and the engine comes in 32-bit (x86) and 64-bit versions.

 The dtSearch Engine (dten600.dll or dtengine64.dll) has no dependencies beyond the components that come with Windows.

 The dtSearch Engine for UWP supports the x86 and x64 versions of the UWP platform. .NET and C++ APIs are included.